CenterForOpenScience/osf.io/README.md

 ### Running the API Server

-If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local API server with the sequence delineated under [running the OSF] (#running-the-osf) and:
+If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local API server with the sequence delineated under [running the OSF](#running-the-osf) and:

 ```bash
 invoke apiserver
 ```

 Browse to `localhost:8000/v2/` in your browser to go to the root of the browsable API.
 If the page looks strange, run `python manage.py collectstatic` to ensure that CSS files are deposited in the correct location.